 2. Reselling Cost of a Car

-The reselling cost of a car or any other product deteriorates with every year passing by.
-During the first year, the original cost of the product gets depreciated by a constant percentage and provides the new cost applicable to the resell it by the end of the year.
+The reselling cost of a car or any other product deteriorates with every passing year.
+During the first year, the original cost of the product gets depreciated by a constant percentage and the depreciated new cost of the car is known by the end of the year.
 During the second year, the newly obtained cost acts as the original cost that gets depreciated with the same constant percentage by the end of the year.
 The process goes on and on every year.
 Since the cost reduces gradually at a consistent rate, it clearly represents the exponential decay.
 The concept of exponential decay can be used by the consumer to get a rough estimation of the most suited time to resell his/her object.
 If a person has an intention to resell his car or other valuable objects at a good price he/she must keep a record of the deteriorating value of the object.

 3. Population Decline